Fonterra Co-operative Group: Strategic Developments and Future Plans

 Company Plans and Future Outlook

-Fonterra has announced a significant $75 million investment to expand butter production capacity at its Clandeboye site in South Canterbury.
-This expansion is part of the co-operative's strategic investment phase as indicated in their annual results.
+The co-operative has announced a significant $75 million investment to expand butter production capacity at its Clandeboye site in South Canterbury.
+This expansion is part of Fonterra's strategic investment phase as indicated in their annual results.

 Fonterra remains optimistic about the current dairy season, maintaining its milk price forecast at NZ$10 per kilogram of milksolids.
-However, the company faces market pressures due to consecutive declines in Global Dairy Trade (GDT) auction prices, which may necessitate an adjustment to its forecast as required by New Zealand’s Dairy Industry Restructuring Act (DIRA).
+However, market pressures due to consecutive declines in Global Dairy Trade auction prices may necessitate adjustments to its forecast as required by New Zealand’s Dairy Industry Restructuring Act.

-Fonterra has revised its forecast milk price, setting the midpoint at $9.50/kgMS, marking a return to the price level seen in November.
-This adjustment reflects an improved outlook for global dairy markets, with the updated forecast range now set between $9.20/kgMS and $9.80/kgMS.
-These changes are attributed to recent improvements in global commodity prices and a well-contracted sales book, as stated by CEO Miles Hurrell.
+Fonterra has revised its forecast milk price, setting the midpoint at $9.50/kgMS, reflecting an improved outlook for global dairy markets.
+The updated forecast range is now set between $9.20/kgMS and $9.80/kgMS, attributed to recent improvements in global commodity prices and a well-contracted sales book.

-On March 24, 2026, Fonterra, the largest dairy exporter in the world, announced an increase in its full-year earnings outlook.
-The company reported a profit after tax of NZ$750 million for the six months ending January 31, a 3% increase from the previous year.
-Fonterra is in the process of divesting its global consumer and related businesses to the French dairy company Lactalis.
+On March 24, 2026, Fonterra announced an increase in its full-year earnings outlook, reporting a profit after tax of NZ$750 million for the six months ending January 31, a 3% increase from the previous year.
+The company is in the process of divesting its global consumer and related businesses to the French dairy company Lactalis.
+Miles Hurrell, the current CEO, is set to retire, with Richard Allen taking over as CEO on May 1, 2026.

 Related news